 Publish as an additional view in the workbook, give it an appropriate name, and then you’d reference it as something like VIZ_CSV(myViz/DataForDownload).
 When using tabs this guarantees that you’ll have one extra tab, which is sometimes undesirable.

 Publish as an invisible (and hidden) sheet in a dashboard.
-In this case you’d name the sheet using the tip above so that it is first in the alphanumeric sort order, Hide the worksheet, and make it invisible in the dashboard.
+In this case you’d name the sheet using the tip above so that the worksheet’s name is first in the alphanumeric sort order of all the worksheets in the dashboard, then hide the worksheet, and make it invisible in the dashboard.
 There are two ways to make it invisible:

 Make the worksheet for download tiny and float some other element over the worksheet.